-European Users Meeting 2020: Virtual and Valuable
+European Users Meeting 2020: A Virtual Success

 The 2020 European Advantage Users Meeting conference wrapped up today after four afternoons of presentations and discussions.
 Although the virtual format meant that there was no visit to a beautiful European city with dinners and other events to enjoy, the upside was that the ease of access meant that more people could participate.
 About 50 people tuned in for at least part of the program.

 Philippe van Mastrigt kicked it off with his annual “Current Publishing Trends” presentation---always a popular discussion.
 Some of the major trends of the past year he reported were: